Avilasha27/Pdf-chat/readme.md

 ## Usage

-Run the application on cloud using this link: https://pdf-convo-app.streamlit.app/

-Or run it locally using the following steps:
+Run the application locally using the following steps:
 1. Run the application:
    ```bash
    streamlit run app.py